How to Prevent and Relieve Tight or Sore CalvesAug 28, 2020

-If you’ve ever done an extra hard leg workout or spent the night out in stilettos, chances are you’ve woken up the next day with sore calf muscles.
-But what about those times when you seem to get sore calves for no reasons?
-And more importantly, how do you get rid of sore calf muscles?
-Here are a few different ways you can relieve sore calves, tips to prevent future lower leg pain, and a look at why you might get sore and tight calves in the first place.
+If you’ve ever done an extra-hard leg workout or spent the night out in stilettos, chances are you’ve woken up the next day with sore calf muscles.
+But what about those times when you seem to get sore calves for no reason?

 How to Relieve Sore Calves

-Ice your muscles after a workout to help reduce inflammation, suggests Cody Braun, fitness specialist at Openfit.
+Ice your muscles after a workout to help reduce inflammation, Braun suggests.
 You don’t need to visit a cryotherapy clinic or fill your entire bathtub with ice.
 An ice pack (or bag of frozen peas) wrapped in a towel will work just fine.

 What you eat after a workout can also influence your post-workout muscle recovery.
 “Making sure to refuel after working out (ideally within 30 minutes) with a protein and carb combo can give the muscles what they need to repair and recover faster,” Braun says.